 Slow, sustained deep tissue bodywork for myofascial release

-Myofascial technique in Sarga Bodywork is defined as manual therapy characterized by slow, sustained, oblique, and high-tack contact with the aim of stimulating a stretch response in the fascia associated with muscle tissue.
-Myofascial techniques can help to treat muscle pain, inflammation, and restriction, by relaxing contracted muscles, stimulating length and hydration in the tissue, and improving blood and lymphatic circulation.
+Myofascial work is characterized by slow, sustained, oblique, and high-tack contact with the aim of stimulating a stretch response in the fascia associated with muscle tissue.
+Making it effective to treat muscle pain, inflammation, and restriction.

 The Sarga Strap